newt0/gatsbybootcamp-transcription/5.Creating Gatsby Page Layouts/chapter5.md

 I'm going to navigate over to the home page and what do we have?
 We have a blank screen.
 That's because we're passing stuff to the layouts component this stuff right here.
 But it's not actually rendering it.
 So what is it rendering?
-It's just rendering an empty `<div>` well, in React, we get access to the content inside of a component via the Children prop, and that's exactly what we're gonna use to get all that other stuff rendered.
+It's just rendering an empty `<div>` well, in `React`, we get access to the content inside of a component via the Children prop, and that's exactly what we're gonna use to get all that other stuff rendered.
 So right here inside of `layouts.js` we get our `props` and we're going to use one right here.
 We are going to render `props.children`, and I'm just putting that inside of `{}` to reference that `JavaScript` variable.
 Now what is `props.children`?
 Well, it's the `JSX` passed in.